willylord/HeartSwitch/README.md

 - MAX30100 or MAX30102 or MAX30105;
 - OLED Display 1306;
 - Blynk IoT App;

+Please check that you have installed all the required libraries before uploading the sketch

 Support our mission on Kickstarter page and allow us to carry out this project.
 You will receive the exclusive home automation kit for the preview.